salamshakur/NazzyBot/README.md

 Below are all of Nazzy's current commands:

 * !hello                - Say hello and Nazzy will say hello back, try it!

+* !battle (@member)     - Challenge your opponent in a game of dice!

 * !send cats            - Nazzy will send a random picture or GIF of a cat!

 * !send dogs            - Nazzy will send a random picture or GIF of a dog!

 * !send (search)        - If cats and dogs isn't your thing, that's ok!
 Nazzy can send you anything you ask for, try it out!

 * !urb                  - Give it a word and Nazzy will search Urban Dictionary for it!

 * !role (@member)       - Tag a member using role to see what permissions they have!

+* !stats                - A command only the author can use!
+View all the servers I belong too, as well as, their information!

 ******************************************************************************